cloudmesh/client/_sources/commands/command_nova.txt

 Nova Command
 ======================================================================

 This is a wrapper nova command provided by cloudmesh which in turn calls the openstack nova command on the target cloud.
 This also provides you with the capability of setting the target cloud.
+However, we recommend not using the command and instead use the cloudmesh command sas they allow for information caching

 The manual page of the key command can be found at: `Nova <../man/man.html#nova>`_